gbv/beaconspec/beacon.md

   inserting the source token, as defined in [](#uri-patterns).
 * The target identifier is constructed from the `TARGET` meta field URI pattern by inserting the target token, as as defined in [](#uri-patterns).
-* The annotation is constructed from the `MESSAGE` meta field by literally replacing every occurrence of the character sequence `{annotation}` by the annotation token.
-The resulting string MUST be whitespace-normalized after construction additional encoding MUST NOT be applied.
+* The annotation is constructed from the annotation token, if given, or from the `MESSAGE` meta field otherwise.

 The following table illustrates construction of a link: